Maternal Body: A Theology of Incarnation from the Christian East (Mahweh, NJ: Paulist Press, forthcoming in 2019).

-Maternal Body is both a reflection on the deeply intertwined physicality and spirituality of motherhood, as well as consideration of our embodied, incarnate existence through the fresh lens of the maternal body.
+Maternal Body both reflects on the deeply intertwined physicality and spirituality of motherhood mirrored in Orthodox icons and hymns, and considers our embodied, incarnate existence through the fresh lens of the maternal body.

 “Towards a Reasoned and Respectful Conversation about Deaconesses,” Public Orthodoxy, April 17, 2018